 Make Your Own Rainstick

-While the origins of the rainstick are in dispute, they’ve certainly caught on in the United States.
+Although the origins of the rainstick are in dispute, they’ve certainly caught on in the United States.
 Invented by the native peoples of South America or Mexico, they’re hollow tubes traditionally filled with thorns and pebbles to create a musical sound like raindrops when turned upside down.
-Luckily, there’s no need to hunt down a cactus to make this rainstick – in fact, you can recycle items you probably already have on hand.
+Luckily, there’s no need to hunt down a cactus to make this rainstick.
+In fact, you can recycle items you probably already have on hand.

 What You Need:

 - A long cardboard tube from a roll of gift wrap, or a poster shipping tube

 - Tan packing tape